SJECollins/pixels-arcade/README.md

 Not super impressive, but not a bad Sunday afternoon.
 And I learned a little about user inputs in JS, which was interesting after doing a whole Python project that involved user inputs in the terminal.

+25/07
+Update the UI a little.
+Now there's mouseover/mouseout events to the enter button.
+And the user can submit there answer by clicking enter when in the input field.
+Also update the input field so it's a line rather than a box and the text is centered.
+And the game-over/round pop-ups display the correct word.

+Why doesn't JS have a .capitalize() function?
+So silly...

+# General
 ## 02/07

 Submitted smaller arcade project based on this idea for PP2 to CI on 30/06.